How To Make Conceptual Framework (With Examples and Templates)

 Conceptual Framework in Quantitative Research

-You can create your conceptual framework by following the same steps discussed in the previous section.
+You can create your conceptual framework by following the steps discussed in the previous section.
 Note, however, that quantitative research has statistical analysis.
-Thus, you may now use arrows to indicate a cause-and-effect relationship in your model.
+Thus, you may use arrows to indicate a cause-and-effect relationship in your model.
 An arrow implies that your independent variable caused the changes in your dependent variable.

 Usually, for quantitative research, the Input-Process-Output model is used as a visual diagram.
 Here is an example of a conceptual framework in quantitative research: